Tahaniazi786/EchoTranslator/README.md

 | speech_recognition   | Speech to text         |
 | gTTS                 | Text to speech         |
 | Python               | Programming language   |

+## ⚠ Note on Voice Input

+This project includes a voice input feature using the SpeechRecognition and PyAudio libraries, allowing users to speak and translate text in real-time.

+However, due to limitations of *Streamlit Cloud, microphone access is **not supported in the deployed version*.
+As a result, the "Speak and Translate" feature is *disabled online* to avoid errors.

+✅ *Text translation* and *audio output* still work perfectly in the live demo.
+🎤 *Voice input works fully* when the project is run locally on your system.

 ---

 ## 📁 Project Structure-EchoTranslator 🎙🌍